mwfj/Operating_System-xv6/README.md

 This project is adding some new  functions to the [xv6 system](https://pdos.csail.mit.edu/6.828/2012/xv6.html) developed by [MIT PDOS](https://pdos.csail.mit.edu/)

+To Run my project or original xv6, you should install qemu in your linux machine first; <br>
+Then run:

++   `make` command
++   `make qemu` or `make qemu-nox`

+For quiting xv6, you should press `ctrl+A+C` and then insert `quit` command

+For  the specific test, you should follow the intruction from README in each project folder

 This project mainly divided into four part:

 + **Project1**: xv6 intro: This first project is just a warmup, and thus relatively light on work.